simpleanalytics/docs/_docs/20_script/25_proxy.md

 }
 ```

+> Trailing slashed are very important here.
+Keep them as they are in the above example.

 Change `example.com` to the domain you run the proxy on.
 This can be the same domain as your own website is hosted on.

+> You can change the path that you proxy from (`/simple/`) to something else.
+Make sure to also update that in the second `proxy_pass` (`&path=/simple`).

 If you reload your NGINX config with `sudo nginx -t && sudo nginx -s reload` you should be able to visit the script at `https://example.com/proxy.js`.
 Just embed this script in your HTML: